mc4rol9/item-catalog/README.md

 - `/catalog`: the project directory

+  -`/_app-screenshot`: directory with screenshots from app.
+Just to illustrate.

   - `/static`: directory with bootstrap files, favicon icon and the project sylesheet.

   - `/templates`: directory with all HTML templates.
 The frontend code for the application.